Court System Not Divorce Act Needs Overhaul

 How To Divide Your Property During Separation

 This means you cannot switch the name on a ticket already purchased for another person.
-If that is the case, then you should each take your ticket, split up the reservation, and change the date respectively, so that you can each choose a time that is better for you to travel (fees and penalties will apply, of course).
+If that is the case, you should each take your ticket, split up the reservation, and change the date respectively, so that you can each choose a time that is better for you to travel (fees and penalties will apply, of course).

-If the gift is a hotel and/or some activity, then you may want to consider offering the trip to another couple (i.e., a friend or family member) who you think deserves it and will enjoy it more.
+If the gift is a hotel and/or some activity, you may want to consider offering the trip to another couple (i.e., a friend or family member) who you think deserves it and will enjoy it more.

 Gifts In A Divorce Settlement